 Wax, naturally, is easy to work with, but it can also be a nightmare to get rid of.

 Regardless of whether you use minimal amounts of wax on your dreadlocks, you will gradually end up with build-up from having to reapply for maintenance reasons.
 On the outside, your locks may seem healthy, but once you open them up to examine what’s going on underneath the surface, you may find wax build-up mixed with lint and dirt.

 There is a potential risk that your dreads will start smelling over time.
 This is mainly due to the fact that your dreads are tacky, waxy, and dirty.
 When you’re unable to properly clean your locs, you’re left with a smelly dreads.

 1. Removing wax from your dreadlocks using your fingers:

-- Wash your hair twice with a clarifying shampoo, such as Neutrogena Anti-Residue Clarifying Shampoo.
+- Wash your hair twice with a clarifying shampoo.
 DO NOT apply conditioner.

 - With an individual dread in between your index finger and thumb, gently press the residue out of your hair.

 - Re-wash your dreadlocks with a clarifying shampoo.